 • Animal diets, disinfectants, diseases and how they are spread

-• Temperament testing guidelines
+• Temperament testing guidelines and behavior modification techniques

 • Maintaining inventory and ordering medications and food

 • Surgical anesthesia for animals undergoing spay/neuter procedure and recovery